9 Holiday Season Driving Safety Tips

 Get the right coverage.
 Be sure to contact your agent to review our road trip accident coverage options in case the unexpected happens when you’re away.
 It’ll give you peace of mind that you’ll have protection in place in case something were to happen on the road.

-Vehicle prep.
-Any time you have a long drive ahead of you, making sure your car is up-to-date on maintenance and in good working order relieves a lot of potential stress.
-If your trip may include snow, it’s a great idea to winterize your vehicle.
-You should also stock your car with a winter car survival kit — just in case something happens.
-And don’t forget to add snacks!
+Get your car serviced.
+Make sure your car is up-to-date on maintenance and in good working order by checking in with your mechanic for a thorough review of your car’s winter road-worthiness.
+Will your trip include snow?
+It’s a great idea to winterize your vehicle and stock your car with a winter car survival kit — just in case something happens.
+And don’t forget those jumper cables!

 Pad the travel time.
 Give yourself ample time to get where you’re going.
 Rushing in bad weather and heavy traffic is never a good idea.
 Instead, plan on a longer trip filled with family sing-alongs, road games and treats or small presents along the way.

 Practice winter driving.
 If you haven’t driven in snow for a while, maybe it’s time to give it a whirl — in an empty parking lot.
-Practice stopping and turning in snow to give your mind and muscles a refresher.
-It’s also a confidence booster.
+Practice stopping and turning in snow to give your mind and muscles a refresher on how to drive safely during winter.
+It’s also a real confidence booster.

 Assign a designated driver.
 If your holiday celebrations include some parties, make sure you have a designated driver.
 Planning ahead makes it easier for everyone to enjoy happy hour and the safe ride home.
 Once the plans are made, thank that driver for being the real hero of your holiday road trip.